open-voice-interoperability/website/site/content/_index.md

 about:
   heading: For the Benefit of the Many
   text: >-
-    Become an Open Voice Network member.
+    Become an OVN member.
 Advocate for the mission and financially support the Open Voice Network.
 Members will help shape the future of commerce – in increasingly critical issues of technology, competition, and commercial and personal information privacy.
 ---